ffmaer/Java-Programming/README.md

 * If you get 7 or 11, you win.
 * If you get 2 or 12, you lose.
 * If you get any other numbers, which we call X, you need to keep rolling.
 If you get X again, you win.
-If you get 7 in these subsequent rols, you lose.
+If you hit 7 in these subsequent rolls, you lose.

 Under two scenarios, the game ends:
 * One player reaches the goal of 300 dollars.